sizief/subfinder/README.md

 - [x] match srt for each video file
 - [x] rename all amtches
 - [x] move all other files to extar folder
-- [ ] move all other files from sub folders to main folder when extracting
+- [x] if not available then find it online test
-- [ ] if not available then find it online
+- [ ] if not available then find it online code
 - [ ] if language sub is not available then find english
 - [ ] download match subtitle
+- [ ] move all other files from sub folders to main folder when extracting

 # Subfinder